 By Hamzah Rifaat Hussain

-Editor's note: Hamzah Rifaat Hussain is a former visiting fellow at the Stimson Center in Washington, and currently serves as assistant researcher at the Islamabad Policy Research Institute (IPRI) in Pakistan.
+Editor's note: Hamzah Rifaat Hussain is a former visiting fellow of the Stimson Center in Washington, D.C., and serves as assistant research associate at the Islamabad Policy Research Institute (IPRI) in Pakistan.
+He specializes in conflict resolution dynamics and bilateral relations between states.
 The article reflects the author's opinions and not necessarily the views of CGTN.

 The Taliban now threatens to control almost 70 percent of Afghan territory which includes border crossings with neighboring Central Asian states outside gains made in multiethnic provinces such as Helmand.
 As expected, the focus of regional powers and the United States has once again shifted on managing the crisis in the absence of a political settlement, yet once again, the complicating variable are mixed signals emanating from the Pentagon in Washington which is indicative of utter confusion and lack of direction instead of uncertainty on how to manage the unfolding chaos.